EduardBartolovic/pixel3dmm/README.md

 > - increasing `early_stopping_delta` will speed up the online tracking phase, as it controls at what rate of loss-change to skip to the next frame.
 > - `global_iters` controls the number of iteration of the global optimization stage.

+#### Description of notable hyper-parameters
+The following will give a brief overview of important hyper-parameters which might be helpful to tune Pixel3dmm to your specific use-case.
+Defaults are specified in `configs/tracking.yaml` and can e.g. be overwritten as command line arguments

+> - `iters` and `global_iters` specify the number of optimization steps per-frame in stage1, and globally in stage2, repsectively.
+> - `ùse_flame2023` will use the FLAME2023_no_jaw version, should be used in conjunction with `ignore_mica=True`, since MICA is trained with FLAME2020_generic
+> - weights of different losses: `uv_map_super`, `normal_super` and `sil_super` specifiy the weights for the uv, normal and silhouette losses, respectively.
+There are also weights for regular facial landmark losses, which are usually not as reliable/accurate, but might perform better on videos with poor visual quality or strong video compression artifacts.
+Especially, landmark losses in the eye region are important, since the uv_map predictor performs poorly in that region, due to bad training data quality.
+If youre image/videos are of high quality, you might acheive better results with `use_mouth_lmk=False`.
+> - weights of regularizers: `w_exp`, `w_shape`, `w_general`, specify the weight for regualarizers on expression code, shape code w.r.t to MICA (or zero if `ignore_mica=True`), and shape code w.r.t. zero
+> - `ìs_discontinuous` can be specified for multi-image tracking, see below.
+> - Often the neck is underconstraint, it can be excluded by setting `include_neck=False`

 ### 2.4 Single-Image Inference